DXPetti/dxpettidotcom/content/blog/2024/10/migrating-autopilot-hashes-with-azure-tables/index.md

 ## Build some infra

-Okay, we have declared that Azure Tables shall provide the central storage of our device hashes for import into a new organisations Intune.
-Let's quickly build a Storage Account  associated Table and output a service level SAS key to be used by our device-level PowerShell to send up the device hash by flexing our Bicep skills.
+Okay, we have declared that Azure Tables shall provide the central storage of our device hashes for import into the new organisations Intune.
+Let's quickly build a Storage Account, associated Table Service, Table and output a service level SAS key to be used by our device-level PowerShell to send up the device hash.
+We can do this by flexing some Bicep skills.

 Save the below as a ```.bicep``` file.